lxlone1913/lxlone1913/README.md

 - 👋 Hi, I’m @lxlone1913
 - 👀 I’m interested in studying java
-- 🌱 I’m currently learning ..java.
+- 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on stdying java
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 lxlone1913/lxlone1913 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.